piever/AcceleratedFailure.jl/README.md

 ```

 where, in the second case, `bw` is a parameter used for smoothing.

+## Using DataFrames
+`nelson_aalen`, `kaplan_meier` and Cox regression can be used with Nullable Arrays.
+The rows missing relevant data will be discarded.

 ## To do list:
 - Documentation + tests + examples